How to buy the best smartwatch

 By Hannah Walsh

-Apple Watch or Android Wear?
-Does Samsung's Tizen come out on top?
+Android Wear, Tizen or watchOS?
 What features do you need, and how much should you spend?
-Our expert guide will help you pick the perfect smartwatch.
+Our guide will help you pick a perfect smartwatch.

 Put us to the test